Check if your child is eligible for $1,000+ in a Trump Account →

 What Does Form 4547 Do?

 Form 4547 tells the IRS that you want to open a Trump Account for your child and claim the government seed contribution.
-It's filed alongside your regular 2025 tax return.
+Per the IRS instructions, it can be filed with any income tax return or on its own, at any time.

 Who Needs to File It?

-If your child was born between January 1, 2025 and December 31, 2028, you need Form 4547 to claim the $1,000 government seed.
-That seed only goes to children born in that window.
+If your child was born between January 1, 2025 and December 31, 2028, Form 4547 is how you claim the $1,000 government seed.
+The fastest way to file it is your IRS Online Account.
+The seed only goes to children born in that window.

-If your child was born before 2025 or after 2028, you don't need Form 4547 to open a Trump Account.
-You can apply directly through trumpaccounts.gov when the portal opens in July 2026.
-Your child just won't receive the government seed.
+If your child was born before 2025 or after 2028, the same election process still gets them a Trump Account.
+They just won't receive the government seed.

 When Is It Due?